Tommyshub/restaurant/readme.md

 - my customers to be able to give tips to the delivery people.

-- customers to be able to contant us.
+- customers to be able to contact us.

 - my customers to be able to view their past order.

 - my customers to have a good checkout experience.

-- the website to look professional so that my customers feel save ordering from us.
+- the website to look professional so that my customers feel safe ordering from us.

 ## Requirements and Expectations